xgreenx/cv/index.md

 The main idea of the project is decentralized storage(DFMS written on Golang) built on top of the blockchain(C++) with an execution layer for smart contracts(WASM Rust/TS Assemblyscript).
 - Design(for the blockchain and DFMS) a new, more secure version of the storage with an improved flow for users and storage providers.
-- Implemented main plugins(analogs of Cosmos Modules but on C++) of new business logic on the blockchain.
+- Implemented main plugins(analogues of Cosmos Modules but on C++) of new business logic on the blockchain.
 - Refactored the logic of the Merkel tree calculation and optimized(x2) the work of the unconfirmed cache.
 - Refactored the [Golang SDK](https://github.com/proximax-storage/go-xpx-chain-sdk) to be compatible with a new blockchain version.
 - Fully reworked the execution level of the DFMS: